zfedoran/prefab.js/README.md

 ###Samples

-The following 3d models was created in Blender.
+The following 3d models were created in Blender.
 It took more time and effort than it should have as Blender is simply not designed to work with Blocks.
+These models and the effort taken to create them are primary driving factors behind this project.

 ####Attempt 1
 <img src="https://github.com/zfedoran/prefab.js/raw/master/doc/images/sample01.png" alt="" />